 This book is dangerous.
 In its essence, RetroSuburbia invites and inspires us all to stay right where we are.
 Turning our suburbs upside down, to make the world we want.

 No need to be moving to the country, to the coast or to the hills for a happier, greener life.

 That idyllic community?
 It’s probably where you already are.
 It’s potentially all around you – you just need the tools to make it happen.
 That resilient future you want for your family?

 We do this here, in the suburbs.
 And we do this now.

-In his long awaited new book, David Holmgren throws out a challenge to all of us – can we adapt in place, and thrive?
+RetroSuburbia is David Holmgren’s long-awaited new book – and in it, he throws out a challenge to all of us – can we adapt in place, and thrive?
 Can we imagine a resilient future for our street?
 How do we make that happen?
 Is it even possible?

 This book is enormously optimistic.
 As in, you can’t help but grin while you read it.
 The strategies within Retrosuburbia are also enormously do-able.
 For all home owners and renters in south eastern Australia and beyond, there’s many parts of this book that can be used at your place to make things better.

 Because alongside a lifetime of permaculture design and systems thinking, David Holmgren is a pragmatic sort.
 And the fact of the matter is, David recognises that most Australians live in towns or cities.
 We have the most urbanised population per capita in the world – we live near each other.

 And so it follows that this book was bound to happen – an extremely excellent permaculture design handbook for Australians who want to create resilient DIY futures.
 For both their household and community, wherever they already are.